wawhal/reasonml-chillz/tutorial-site/content/apollo-client.md

 At the end, we instantiate ApolloClient by passing in our `HttpLink` and a new instance of `InMemoryCache` (recommended caching solution).
 This instance can be used anywhere in the application as `.

 Finally, we have to use this instance in `src/App.re` to provide the child application with Apollo Client so that its features can be leveraged throughout the application.

+We also bind manually bind `gql` so that we can fire GraphQL Queries manually without the JSX components.
+(More on this later)

 <GithubLink link="https://github.com/hasura/graphql-engine/blob/master/community/learn/graphql-tutorials/tutorials/reason-react-apollo/app-final/src/App.re" text="App.re" />